 It's a Primo.
-A platter like that is to serve at least 2 people from.
-I can be an annoying stickler about Italian food but there is a tradition to it, and a logic to it too.
+A platter like that is to serve at least 2 people, maybe 4.
+I can be an annoying stickler about Italian food but there is a tradition to it and a logic to it too.

 A big bowl of pasta is not a meal and, in fact, it would be a terribly unwholesome meal.
 A small plate of pasta, like the Bolognese recipe (the correct recipe) featured today is an excellent Primo preceding a meat and vegetable course (the Secondo).
-Bolognese is not a meat sauce.
-It's a tomato sauce flavored with some meat.
-Typically, less meat than shown in the photo.
+Bolognese is a beef-flavored sauce.
+Some tomato sauce flavor.
+Typically, less sauce than shown in the photo.